 What Brain Disorders Are Caused By Mold Toxicity?

-Mold mycotoxins destroy the myelin sheath through lipid peroxidation and oxidative stress.
+Mold toxins destroy the myelin sheath and axons through lipid peroxidation and oxidative stress.
+As a result, causing neurodegeneration, kills olfactory neurons, and damages the membranes and mitochondrial of cells.

 Our fattiest organ is our Brain which consists of 60 percent fatty content.
-The fattiest tissue in our body is actually the myelin sheath on the Brain Neurons and peripheral nerves, it consists of 80 percent fatty content, 25 percent of which is cholesterol; another reason cholesterol levels below 180 are detrimental to our Brain and peripheral nervous system!
+The fattiest tissue in our body is the myelin sheath on the Brain Neurons and peripheral nerves.
+It consists of 80 percent fatty content, 25 percent of which is cholesterol; another reason cholesterol levels below 180 are detrimental to our Brain and peripheral nervous system!

 When lipophilic mold toxins saturate the myelin sheath, they displace healthy fatty acids like DHA and EPA from fatty acid chains, causing fatty acid oxidation and lipid peroxidation.